softwaremmm/summary_pipeline/speciation.md

 _Mycobacterium fortuitum_ subspecies _fortuitum_

-Two sources of information are used to inform the speciation decision [Competitive Mapping](https://github.com/GlobalPathogenAnalysisService/competitivemapping_pipeline) and [mykrobe](https://github.com/GlobalPathogenAnalysisService/lineagecalling_pipeline).
+Two sources of information are used to inform the speciation decision: [Competitive Mapping](https://github.com/GlobalPathogenAnalysisService/competitivemapping_pipeline) and [mykrobe](https://github.com/GlobalPathogenAnalysisService/lineagecalling_pipeline).
 These each output a JSON file which is analysed by the code in this repository to determine species information.

 Competitive Mapping outputs a list of species, which can be ordered by "coverage" (the proportion of a reference genome to which reads in the sample "map" i.e. are very similar to) to give a "top hit" species.
 However, Competitive Mapping does not provide information on lineage or subspecies.
 This information can in some cases be obtained from mykrobe, which reports subspecies, phylogenic group and lineage.

+The way in which the Summary Pipeline assigns species, subspecies and lineage, and where additional data (coverage and depth) are derived from, can be summarised by a graph.
 Number of reads mapped (Reads) is always sourced from Competitive Mapping.

-The way in which the Summary Pipeline assigns species, subspecies and lineage can be summarised by a graph.

 ```mermaid
 graph TD;